go-ndn/example/verify.md

 - `persist.Cacher`: uses on-disk mmap packet store
 - `mux.Cacher`: uses in-memory lru packet store

 > Verification in mux is designed to __block__ because each interest is already handled in a separate goroutine.
-After [Go 1.5](https://golang.org/doc/go1.5), your application throughput should be maximaxed because by default, Go programs run with GOMAXPROCS set to the number of cores available; in prior releases it defaulted to 1.
+After [Go 1.5](https://golang.org/doc/go1.5), your application throughput should be maximized because by default, Go programs run with GOMAXPROCS set to the number of cores available; in prior releases it defaulted to 1.